HighPerLab/bench-runner/README.md

 Documentation
 -------------

-Documentation of some of teh scripts (and their internals) can be found under the `doc/` directory.
+Documentation of some of the scripts (and their internals) can be found under the `doc/` directory.

 External Resources